kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/DRM.md

 mode (when playback is started), or by `LocalAssetManager`/`KPLocalAssetsManager` in offline mode (during asset registration/refresh).

 The following are the high level sequence diagrams.
-Please note that they are internal to the Player SDK, and are provided here for informational purposes only.
+Please note that they are internal to the Player-SDK, and are provided here for informational purposes only.

 ### Online

 {% plantuml %}

     @startuml